capsule5000/TSXduino-MEGA/README.md

 1- The PCB board is fully screen printed for easy assembly.
 It has under the OLED screen some pads to configure the positive (+) and negative (-) pins of the board by means of a pair of solders.

+2-TSXDuino MEGA can work with the power of the MSX cartridge slot or only the USB of the arduino MEGA.
+WARNING!
+Do not use both power simultaneously.

 2-Download the Maxduino Firmware (MaxDuino_1.30M) adapted for arduino MEGA from MELINKV at the following link https://github.com/merlinkv

 3- TSXDuino has an on / off selector to activate the audio through the speaker to listen to the file.